 - feared vs. experienced: even if prejudice and discrimination aren’t presently occurring, the expectation that they’re likely to occur and the hypervigilance that results are also very damaging

 The Self-Stigma Process

-Connecting with others within the mental illness community, including peer support, can be a powerful way of combatting self-stigma.
+Peer support can be a powerful way of combatting self-stigma.